-This section is a collection of tried and true answers to the most popular troubleshooting questions posed to the nuCamp RV Customer Service team.
+This section is a collection of tried and true answers to the most popular troubleshooting questions posed to the nuCamp Customer Service team.
 These are not final answers to any issues you might have since individual product manufacturers are the final authority in determining the cause of issues.
 They are simply suggestions for steps you may take to resolve your issue easily.
 If you cannot find what troubleshooting information you need in this section, contact your nearest dealer or other qualified service technician to perform inspection and troubleshooting.
 Troubleshooting performed by unqualified individuals may not be covered under warranty.

-ALDE[®] SYSTEM
+ALDE® SYSTEM

-1. Red overheat failure
+- 1. Red overheat failure - a.

-- a.
 You have air-pockets in your system.
 Open the bleeder valves located on the Alde[®].
-After sufficiently bleeding the Alde[®], disconnect the 12v power supply line going into the Alde[®] control center and allow it to sit for at least 5 minutes. - b.
-If that did not resolve the issue, consult your nuCamp dealer.
+After sufficiently bleeding the Alde[®], disconnect the 12v power supply line going into the Alde[®] control center and allow it to sit for at least 5 minutes. - 2.
+Insufficient hot water - a.
+Adjust your mixing valve (located underneath the sink near Alde®) by turning the valve towards the "+" symbol, allowing more hot water to enter the mixing valve.